bc-nogueira/todo-list/README.md

 # TODO List

 A TODO List made with React.
+There is no database connection so the changes won't be persisted.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).